AnthonyByansi/ElasticAI_KubeWatch/README.md

 ---

 Make sure you have the necessary permissions and the AKS cluster is properly set up before running the script.

+## 🔧 Configuration
+ElasticAI KubeWatch provides configuration options through YAML files in the config directory:

+- `config.yaml`: General settings for the application.
+- `scaling_rules.yaml`: Rules for auto-scaling based on performance metrics.